yuantianle/jekyll-rtd-theme/2_Software_Engineering/Swift/Swift_on_win10/VS_Code_Docker_for_a_nice_Swift_edition_on_Windows10.md

 sort: 2
 ---

-# VS Code-Docker for a nice Swift edition on Windows10
+# VS Code-Docker for editing Swift on Win10

-**As a student who is also confused about using Swift on Windows10, I can understand how hard you are if you cannot afford a Macbook** :joy:. **Let's get started and prove that we can do the same thing as a Windows pioneer!**
+>**As a student who is also confused about using Swift on Windows10, I can understand how hard you are if you cannot afford a Macbook** :joy:. **Let's get started and prove that we can do the same thing as a Windows pioneer!**

 **There are several steps here for you to reach a slightly friendly interface:**